alaukiknpant/PLDI-Java-Scala-Type-Systems/README.md

 ## 2. Careful examination of the first Scala Program broken

 The way in which this paper found out about the unsoundness of Scala's type system was by breaking its type system.
-Hence, we carefully examine the first program broke Scala's type system.
+Hence, we carefully examine the first program that broke Scala's type system.

 Using Scala's path dependent type, let us study an example of the unsoundness of Scala's type system.